openedx/edx-documentation/en_us/students/source/SFD_credit_courses/online_proctoring_rules_students.rst

 EdX.org uses an online proctoring service for certain exams (typically final exams) that are part of courses that can be made eligible for credit.
-Students taking proctored exams are required to adhere to the following rules to receive a **Satisfactory** result from the proctoring service.
+Students who take proctored exams for credit are required to adhere to the following rules to receive a **Satisfactory** result from the proctoring service.

-Students are responsible for testing their systems with the proctoring software well in advance of all online proctored exams in their courses, so that any troubleshooting that is required can be accomplished.
-Students can refer to the free Demo Course on edX.org, where they can configure and experience a sample proctored exam.
+Students should test their systems with the proctoring software well in advance of any actual graded proctored exams in their courses, so that any troubleshooting that is required can be accomplished.
+Students can take practice proctored exams in their course, so that they can experience the steps to set up the proctoring software as well as an example proctored exam.

 As with other ID-verified assessments and exams, students will be asked to establish their identity during the proctored exam process by supplying a government-issued photo ID with a full name that matches the name they used to register on edX.org.

 *****************************